Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-adding-charts.md

 ---
-title: Adding charts to the Overview page
+title: Adding charts to the UI
 slug: /plugins/charts
 hide_table_of_contents: true
 ---